mattmallencode/crm/README.md

 "Database" in this context refers to the set of records belonging to a team, either its contacts or deals.

 Since the CRUD operations for both contacts and deals are very similar, their implementation is described in one section.
-For additional brevity some disparities in form validation etc between contacts and details are not detailed but one should be able to gather how we interface the user with the MySQL database from what follows.
+For additional brevity some disparities in form validation etc between contacts and deals are not detailed but one should be able to gather how we interface the user with the MySQL database from what follows.

 Each database's "read" operation displays a series of "live" forms i.e. HTML input elements that have been prepopulated with the records from the database.